SimbaBlock/slppp/slppp-token-type-1.md

 **1. Permissionless**.
 Its tokens should not require permission to issue or transfer.\
 **2. Simple**.
 The system should be easily understandable and straightforward.\
 **3. Robust.** A minimal, unambiguous rule set supports a fault-tolerant consensus layer.\
-**4. Non-invasive.** It should require no changes to the underlying Bitcoin Cash protocol.\
+**4. Non-invasive.** It should require no changes to the underlying Bitcoin  protocol.\
 **5. SPV friendly.** Users of light wallets should be able to validate their own transactions.\
 **6. Extensible.** The system should allow future versions of tokens including tokens with issuer controlled whitelists for regulated securities ([Appendix A](#appendix-a-regulated-security-tokens)), and other needs.\
 **7. Supported.** There should be an implementation plan for rapid ecosystem support.\